Root > Customizing EurekaLog > Coding > Subclassing

 Obviously, this code replaces icon for one particular dialog type (MS Classic style).
 If you want to alter icon for several classes, then you have to write more your own child classes.

-Example #2: replacing content of bug reports.
+Example #2: modifying a log builder (replacing content of bug reports)

 Recently we got a request from a customer.
 They use their own system to collect and sort bug reports generated by EurekaLog.
 Previously they worked with EurekaLog 6, but then upgraded to EurekaLog 7.
 Bug reports from EurekaLog 7 has slightly different structure than reports from EurekaLog 6 (new fields and columns).
 Therefore, new format of bug report file breaks their old code.
 Of course, they can update/improve their code or... switch EurekaLog to produce bug reports in old format.
 This can also be useful if you're migrating to EurekaLog from other exception tracers solutions (such as JCLDebug/JCLHookExcept, madExcept or Exception Magic).
 You can force EurekaLog to generate bug report in the format of your previous solution, so you won't have to re-write other code.
 Obviously, there is no such build-in feature in EurekaLog.